geckosio/geckos.io/README.md

  * @param options.cors.origin String OR (req: http.IncomingMessage) => string.
 Default '*'
  * @param options.iceServers An array of RTCIceServers.
 See https://developer.mozilla.org/en-US/docs/Web/API/RTCIceServer.
  * @param options.iceTransportPolicy RTCIceTransportPolicy enum defines string constants which can be used to limit the transport policies of the ICE candidates to be considered during the connection process.
+ * @param options.bindAddress If defined, bind only to the given local address.
+Default: undefined
  * @param options.label A human-readable name for the channel.
 This string may not be longer than 65,535 bytes.
 Default: 'geckos.io'.
  * @param options.maxPacketLifeTime The maximum number of milliseconds that attempts to transfer a message may take in unreliable mode.
 While this value is a 16-bit unsigned number, each user agent may clamp it to whatever maximum it deems appropriate.
 Default: undefined.
  * @param options.maxRetransmits The maximum number of times the user agent should attempt to retransmit a message which fails the first time in unreliable mode.
 While this value is a16-bit unsigned number, each user agent may clamp it to whatever maximum it deems appropriate.
 Default: 0.